iEddie95/AndroidProject/README.md

-# AndroidProject
+# REmindey
-REmindey- Reminders app to help you not forget a thing
+Reminders app to help you not forget a thing